Nithyashree6/Capacitor-charging-and-discharging-simulation/Readme.md

 Capacitance (C): Enter the capacitance value in farads.
 Input Voltage (Vo): Enter the input voltage value in volts.

-Interpretation:

-Charging Curve: The capacitor voltage initially increases rapidly, then gradually approaches the input voltage.
-The rate of increase depends on the RC time constant (R * C).
-Discharging Curve: The capacitor voltage decreases exponentially over time, eventually reaching zero.
-The rate of decrease also depends on the RC time constant.

 Mathematical Model :

 Charging a Capacitor :